-Of the 745.94 developable acres within the District, approximately 283.756 acres have not yet been furnished with water, sanitary sewer and storm drainage facilities.
+Of the 241 developable acres within the District, all have been furnished with water, sanitary sewer and drainage facilities.
 The District can make no assurances as to whether or when such remaining acreage will be developed.
-There are 31.562 undevelopable acres within the District.
 See "THE DISTRICT - Status of Development."